Anuoluwa222/English-Premier-League-Report-2021-2022-prepared-by-Anuoluwapo-Ogidan/README.md

 ![image](https://github.com/Anuoluwa222/English-Premier-League-Report-2021-2022-prepared-by-Anuoluwapo-Ogidan/assets/141835580/c85e7337-6f37-4792-909e-8dfe375f0eb6)

-The rate of yellow to red cards given in the season to each tea I used a 100% stacked bar chart to visualize the rate of yellow and red cards received by teams .
+The rate of yellow to red cards given in the season to each team

+I used a 100% stacked bar chart to visualize the rate of yellow and red cards received by teams .
 The chart showcases the distribution of yellow and red cards across teams.
 Each team's proportionate share of yellow and red cards is displayed, allowing for a comparison of discipline levels among the teams.
 The chart aids in identifying the teams with the highest numbers of yellow and red cards as identified below:

 ![image](https://github.com/Anuoluwa222/English-Premier-League-Report-2021-2022-prepared-by-Anuoluwapo-Ogidan/assets/141835580/ab79cabc-e389-47c2-aa0e-df52fe43e11b)